Jay-Adjei/portfolio_3.0/HowToConfigVPS.md

+Got it!
+Here's the updated guide without underlines for the prerequisites:

+---

-# VPS Setup for Next.js (React) Application
+# Overview VPS Setup for Next.js (React) Application

-## Overview of the Steps for Setting Up a VPS for a Next.js (React) Project

 This guide walks you through the steps to set up a Next.js project on an Ubuntu VPS.
 The steps include: